Guizi29/Crawler/README.md

 ## ROS2 workspace

-The first step is to install Ubuntu 22.04 Jammy to run ROS 2 Humble.
+The first step is to install **Ubuntu 22.04 Jammy**.

-Old version: Ubuntu 20.04 Focal.

-Once the upgrade is complete, you can install ROS 2 Humble according to the instructions on the [ROS2 website](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
+Once the upgrade is complete, you can install **ROS 2 Humble** according to the instructions on the [ROS2 website](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

 Once ROS 2 Humble is installed.
 You'll still need to source it each time you open a new terminal to run code using ROS2.